Kadhal Kisu Kisu: Reception

 Malathi Rangarajan of The Hindu gave the film a below-average review, noting "it is not that the director does not have a message for the viewer.
 He does, but the faulty approach to the theme takes the film far away from the mark."
 Malini Mannath of Chennai Online wrote, "The knot had the potential, but with the director depending on a whole series of co-incidences to carry forward his story, there's not much surprise or exciting viewing for the audience".
-BizHat.com wrote, "Director P Vasu returns after a long gap and has given a neat and clean film.
-The screenplay is well narrated.
-Although he has taken a romantic subject this time, there is no romance in the film.
-He has given a different convincing approach to love".
+Sify called it "another heartless love story which is far from entertaining.
+And post interval the film is slow and has a predictable climax".